Template Syntax

 Although it's possible to write quite complex template expressions, you should avoid them.

-) is OK.
+A property name or method call should be the norm.
+An occasional Boolean negation (!) is OK.
 Otherwise, confine application and business logic to the component itself, where it will be easier to develop and test.

 Idempotence